siberiacancode/mock-config-server/README.md

 You can use the `checkFunction` from second argument if you want to describe your logic in a more declarative way.
 `checkFunction` has the following signature `(checkMode, actualValue, descriptorValue?) => boolean`.

-##### Using descriptors for part of REST body or GraphQL variables
+##### Using descriptors for REST body or GraphQL variables

-If you want to check a certain field of your body or variables, you can use descriptors in flatten object style.
+If you want to check a deep nested property of your body or variables via descriptor you can use flatten object style.
 In this case server will check every field in entity with corresponding actual field.
+I.e. you can use descriptors only for properties of entity object (not for properties of nested objects).

 ```javascript
 /** @type {import('mock-config-server').MockServerConfig} */